 The Tweezerman Nose and Ear Hair cutter is unique.
-Like the name suggests, it is a squeeze-operated nose hair trimmer.
+As the name suggests, it is a squeeze-operated nose hair trimmer.
 Your squeezing motion spins a rotary trimmer.
 It is nice to not have to worry about batteries.
 In this way, it is in the same category as the Groom Mate Platinum XL.

 There, though, the comparison to the Groom Mate ends.
 The Groom Mate is slow but gets the job done with some patience.
 The Tweezerman works but is so slow as to seem like it isn't working at all.
-It takes a long, long time to get through a full grooming of one's ears and hairs.
+It takes a long, long time to get through full grooming of one's ears and hairs.
 You can value your time pretty low and still justify the few dollars of extra cost with the Groom Mate.

 Why You Should Trust Us